kristileka/clean-architecture/README.md

 ## Testing

-The application is well-tested with a code coverage of over 95%.
-Tests are written for all the modules in the application.
+The whole app is well-tested with a code coverage of over 95%.
+Tests are written for all the modules.

 ## How to run

-To run the application, you will need to have the following installed:
+To run it, you will need to have the following installed:

 - Java 17 or later
 - Kotlin
 - Gradle
-- A database management system (e.g., MySQL, PostgreSQL)
 - Docker

 Note: Before running the application for the first time, make sure to change the value of "